1913 Grand Prix season: Season review

 Foreign entries came from Itala (Italy), Opel (4.0L, 88 bhp) (Germany), Excelsior (6.1L, 120 bhp) (Belgium) and Sunbeam (4.5L, 95 bhp) (Great Britain).
-Once again Theodore Pilette was rebuffed when he tried to enter a Mercedes team.
+Once again Théodore Pilette was rebuffed when he tried to enter a Mercedes team.
 The ACF demanded entries from manufacturers alone, not agents or privateers.

 Racing on public roads was dangerous.
 Itala engineer Guido Bigio and his mechanic had been killed in May while testing.
 Then during a Peugeot test to the west of Paris Zuccarelli had a terrible accident while travelling at 160 km/h on a long straight to Evreux.
 When a farm cart pulled out into the road his car had no chance to avoid it and hit it head-on and rolled.
 Zuccarelli was killed immediately; his mechanic and the farmer were severely injured.
 Boillot travelling close behind just managed to avoid the carnage.

 The race itself was also full of incident.
 On the first lap, Moriondo rolled his Itala, but he and his mechanic, unhurt, were able to jump out and straighten the steering and change a wheel to resume the race.
 At the end of the first lap Boillot was leading from Goux then Jean Chassagne in the Sunbeam.
 Then when Boillot was delayed in the pits with ignition problems it was Guyot’s Delage that took the lead.
 Boillot drove hard and retook the lead only to be sidelined by a burst radiator hose.
 On the ninth lap Guyot had a tyre blow out.
 In his eagerness, his mechanic jumped out but was run over by the Delage.
 Guyot slowly toured back to the pits to get him medical attention before rejoining the race.